yyynnot/Take-Home-Lab/README.md

   restart
 end
 ```
-> If telephone does not recieve number paste it again
+> If its still not working Go to `Settings > Administrator Settings > Reset Settings > All Settings > Reset` then paste the command again

 ## 📱 Task 10 - Cellphone to IP Phone Connection
 Configure SIP settings to enable communication between mobile phones and IP phones.